rrcobb/winner-take-all-tutorial/README.md

 [Js stack from scratch](https://github.com/verekia/js-stack-from-scratch)

 ## Assumptions:
-A shell with bash-like commands
+- A shell with bash-like commands
+- Git
-A code editor
+- A code editor
-Some familiarity with HTML, Javascript, and CSS helps
+- Some familiarity with HTML, Javascript, and CSS helps

 The installation instructions are written as if you are on a mac and using [homebrew](https://brew.sh/) to manage your packages.
 If you aren't using a mac, you should use a different package manager: